Apply fa fa-search

 Over three trimesters, you will gain advanced insight into not only the work of a cinematographer, but also into the implications of crafting and delivering screen content to a wide variety of audiences and contexts.

-Trimester 1 focuses on the essential elements of cinematography: camera, light, exposure, and interpretation in a range of circumstances including the film or television studio.
+Trimester One focuses on the essential elements of cinematography: camera, light, exposure, and interpretation in a range of circumstances including the film or television studio.
 Alongside that you will explore your own qualities as you build a career profile that will develop as the course – and your understanding – increases.

 overview